-On Saturday 8 July 2017, two teams from Leman Solicitors took on their annual charity challenge.
+On Saturday 8 July 2017, two teams from Ogier Leman took on their annual charity challenge.
 This year the “Le Meath Challenge” saw two teams race their way through County Meath in aid of three super charities: Pieta House, Irish Autism Action and; Irish Guide Dogs for the Blind.

 The challenge involved a swim, paddle board, 80K cycle and 15K run in locations around Meath.
 The race began on Bettystown beach and finished 11 hours later at Trim Castle.
 There were 10 different team challenges along the way at various Meath landmarks.